Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation: Related Work

 \section{Related Work}

-In this appendix, we provide an extended review of related work on RAG, contextual faithfulness, and knowledge conflict, complementing the concise overview in Section~\ref{sec:related_work}.

-\paragraph{Retrieval-Augmented Generation} RAG has become a cornerstone paradigm for improving the factual reliability and adaptability of LLMs by explicitly integrating external information during the generation process.
-Early contributions such as REALM \citep{realm} and RAG \citep{lewis2020rag} pioneered the idea of end-to-end frameworks in which a retriever component selects relevant passages from large-scale corpora, which are then consumed by a generator to produce responses grounded in retrieved evidence.
-This framework demonstrated clear advantages over purely parametric models, particularly in tasks requiring factual precision or knowledge of recent events.
+\paragraph{Retrieval-Augmented Generation} RAG has become a cornerstone paradigm to improve the factual reliability and adaptability of LLMs by explicitly integrating external information during the generation process~\citep{yao2023react, wang2025unveiling, nafar2025learning, sharma2025retrieval}.
+Early contributions such as REALM~\citep{guu2020realm} and RAG~\citep{lewis2020rag} pioneered the idea of end-to-end frameworks in which a retriever component selects relevant passages from large-scale corpora, which are then consumed by a generator to produce responses grounded in retrieved evidence.
+This framework demonstrate clear advantages over purely parametric models, particularly in tasks requiring factual precision or recent event knowledge~\citep{math13050856}.

-Following these foundational works, the research community has proposed a series of improvements targeting both the retriever and generator components.
+Following these foundational works, the research community has proposed a series of improvements targeting both the retriever and generator components~\citep{chen2025improving}.
 For retrieval, dense retrieval methods~\citep{karpukhin2020dense, izacard2022few} introduced learned embeddings that outperform traditional sparse methods (e.g., BM25) in capturing semantic relevance.
-Subsequent refinements incorporated multi-vector representations \citep{santhanam2021colbertv2}, passage reranking \citep{nogueira2019passage}, and adaptive retrieval strategies \citep{sun2023recitation}, where the retrieval budget is dynamically allocated based on the complexity of the query or the uncertainty of the model’s predictions.
+Subsequent refinements incorporated multi-vector representations~\citep{santhanam2021colbertv2}, passage reranking~\citep{nogueira2019passage}, and adaptive retrieval strategies~\citep{sun2023recitation}, where the retrieval budget is dynamically allocated based on the complexity of the query or the uncertainty of the model’s predictions.